Johann Peter Frank

 Engraving from his book De curandis hominum morbis (1832).

-Johann Peter Frank (19 March 1745 – 24 April 1821) was a German physician and hygienist.
+Johann Peter Frank (19 March 1745 – 24 April 1821) was a German medical doctor and hygienist.

 Biography

 He was born in Rodalben.
 His first studies were in theology.
 He then studied medicine at the Universities of Strasbourg and Heidelberg, and earned his medical doctorate in 1766.
 He practiced medicine in Bruchsal and elsewhere for a time, and then became physician to the prince-bishop of Speyer.
 He was appointed professor of physiology and medical policy at the University of Göttingen in 1784, but the next year he went to Italy for his health and joined the faculty of the University of Pavia, where he succeeded Samuel-Auguste Tissot teaching clinical medicine (1785-1795).

 He was appointed sanitary inspector general of Lombardy, and introduced reforms in medical instruction and practice.
 The rank of councillor was conferred on him by the king of England, and later by the emperor of Austria, who employed him in 1795 for the regulation of the sanitary service of the army and as director general of the principal hospital of Vienna.

 In 1804, he went to Vilnius University as professor of clinical medicine, and then for a period of time (1805–1808), he was personal physician to Czar Alexander I, and also professor at the medical and surgical academy of St. Petersburg.
 In 1808, he returned to Vienna, where he was professor of medicine at the University of Vienna, as well as director of the Allegemeines Krankenhaus.